liufeng2317/ADFWI/docs/version-plans/bv1.2-propagator-performance/00-propagator-performance-plan.md

 - reduce `_backward_step_from_saved_divergence` cost;
 - keep the memory ratio below `2.5x`.

+A direct in-place coefficient-gradient buffer accumulation test has been rejected.
+It stayed within the speed/memory envelope, but changed raw `vp.grad` by `9.5673e-02`.
+Do not optimize this loop by changing the order or location of coefficient-gradient accumulation.
+Future reverse-loop work must preserve the original per-step accumulation semantics exactly.

 ## Comparison Scheme For Next Task

 Before/after comparison must use the same: